eight04/cjs-es/README.md

 const foo = require("foo");
 ```

-The transformer imports all members from the module by the default:
+The transformer imports all members from the module by default:

 ```js
 import * as foo from "foo";
 ```

-To import the default member, add `// default` comment:
+To import the default member, mark `require()` as `// default`:

 ```js
 const foo = require("foo"); // default